jasonkneen/com.jasonkneen.tabdemo/readme.md

 ## Latest
 * Initial commit - tested on Android - on iOS you get a standard TabGroup
 * won't support all TabGroup events / properties / methods yet - adding them currently
-* tested in Titanium SDK 3.3 but also works in 3.1 and 3.2
 * test project removes the actionBar for the whole project so we can use our own NavBar

 ## Features